CU Guest Wi-Fi

 Register a Specialty Wi-Fi Device

-Also known as headless or Internet of Things (IoT) devices, these are personal consumer devices that don't have an integrated screen or keyboard, so they use Wi-Fi to communicate with something that does (e.g., your smartphone).
+Also known as headless or Internet of Things (IoT) devices, these devices typically don't have an integrated screen and/or keyboard, and they rely on wireless networks to communicate.

 • Note: If you choose to enter a device description (optional), avoid using punctuation or special characters.
 This is one potential cause for an "Error Loading Page" notification.